rust-lang/book/src/ch10-01-syntax.md

 can instantiate a `Point` with an `i32` for `x` and an `f64` for `y`.

 We can make `enum`s with multiple type parameters as well.
 Recall the enum `Result<T, E>` from Chapter 9 that we used for recoverable errors.
-Here's its
+Here’s its
 definition:

 ```rust